Do you find collaboration when innovating a bit scary? Are you haunted by consensus decision-making? Let me bring you some hope.

 In reality, all collaborators are not created equally.

-Using FourSight to Eliminate Role Confusion
+Eliminate Role Confusion

 At BridgePoint Effect, when we’re invited into an organization to help build a culture of innovation, one of the first things we do is introduce them to the FourSight Thinking System™, a simple, four-step process for innovation.
 The process includes creative and critical thinking tools that help you organize your thinking as you tackle the challenges that come with innovation.
 Backed by over sixty years of research into creative problem solving, the FourSight Thinking System™ establishes a shared language for innovation and makes roles and responsibilities within the innovation process explicit.
 In effect, responsibilities in collaboration become clear and the scariness surrounding decision-making vanishes.